ARM-software/arm-trusted-firmware/docs/user-guide.md

 For a better understanding of these options, the ARM development platform memory map is explained in the [Firmware Design].

+*   `ARM_ROTPK_LOCATION`: used when `TRUSTED_BOARD_BOOT=1`.
+It specifies the
+    location of the ROTPK hash returned by the function `plat_get_rotpk_info()` for ARM platforms.
+Depending on the selected option, the proper private key must be specified using the `ROT_KEY` option when building the Trusted Firmware.
+This private key will be used by the certificate generation tool to sign the BL2 and Trusted Key certificates.
+Available options for `ARM_ROTPK_LOCATION` are:

+    -   `regs` : return the ROTPK hash stored in the Trusted root-key storage registers.
+The private key corresponding to this ROTPK hash is not currently available.
+    -   `devel_rsa` : return a development public key hash embedded in the BL1
+        and BL2 binaries.
+This hash has been obtained from the RSA public key `arm_rotpk_rsa.der`, located in `plat/arm/board/common/rotpk`.
+To use
+        this option, `arm_rotprivk_rsa.pem` must be specified as `ROT_KEY` when creating the certificates.

 #### ARM CSS platform specific build options

 *   `CSS_DETECT_PRE_1_7_0_SCP`: Boolean flag to detect SCP version